Glossary

 • sitting with v.
 A term for the experience of sharing a soulbond’s emotions, thoughts, and sometimes even vague physical sensations of an event within their lives.
 For example, if your soulbond has experienced being bitten by a rat, and you “sit with” your soulbond for the memory, you would share that experience to a degree.
 Often includes a conversational aspect.
 Similar to what Taylor Ellwood calls “experience-taking.”

 • snert n., v., (snerting) Term stolen from the days of America Online’s chatrooms.
-It was originally just a word for an annoying, childish chatroom user, but here, I use it for someone who, for whatever reason, decides they need to troll soulbonders or alterhumans or otherkin or whoever by pretending to be one and acting as wild as possible (think: Weary-Turtle, Trans-Cats, etc).
+It was originally just a word for an annoying, childish chatroom user, but here, I use it for someone who decides they need to troll soulbonders or alterhumans or otherkin or whoever by pretending to be one and acting as wild as possible (think: @Weary-Turtle, @Trans-Cats, etc on Tumblr).
+Such people may actually be confused alterhumans ultimately, or, more frequently, just jerks.

 • storyfolk n.
 Word designating those with a strong connection to stories, narrative, lore, legend, and fiction.
 An alternative term to fictionfolk, implying a broader scope to the stories involved.